Killara railway station

-Killara railway station is located on the North Shore line, serving the Sydney suburb of Killara.
-It is served by Sydney Trains T1 North Shore line services.
-Killara Railway Station has heritage significance at a local level and is set among expansive gardens, rare in the Sydney Metropolitan train network.
+Killara railway station is a suburban railway station and garden located on the North Shore line, serving the Sydney suburb of Killara.
+It is served by Sydney Trains T1 North Shore Line services.
+Killara railway station has heritage significance at a local level and is set among expansive gardens, rare in the Sydney metropolitan railway network.

 History

 Killara station opened on 10 July 1899.
+The name Killara was chosen by J. G Edwards and means “permanent, always here.”
 The present island platform and station building were completed in 1906 in anticipation of the line being doubled.
 This occurred in 1909.

+An upgrade to the station, including three lifts and tactile indicators was complete in November 2023.